zlockewtg/RLinf/docs/source-en/rst_source/examples/pi0.rst

    pip install huggingface-hub
    hf download RLinf/RLinf-Pi0-SFT-Spatial-Object-Goal

+Alternatively, you can also use ModelScope to download the model from https://www.modelscope.cn/models/RLinf/RLinf-Pi0-SFT-Spatial-Object-Goal.

 **Option #2 RLinf-Pi0-SFT-Long Model**

 This model is dedicated to handling Long (libero10) task type.